KJKhalil/Code-Quiz/README.md

         Reduce the timer by a minute for every question answered incorrectly, Add additional HTML to the page when the quiz is finished or you run out of.
 This contains your score, a retake the quiz button, as well as a submit your highscore button.

+    -I am still working on the highscore page and function.
+However, everything else is fully completed, interactive, and responsive

 ## Code-Quiz Screenshot